KaiWang-swe/Animal-Card/README.md

 The project files are organized as follows:

 animal-card/

-|
-|- index.html     Main HTML file for the animal card
+|-- index.html     #Main HTML file for the animal card

-|
-|- styles.css     Stylesheet for customizing the appearance
+|--styles.css     #Stylesheet for customizing the appearance

-|
-|_ goat.jpg       Image of the featured animal, the Goat
+|__ goat.jpg       #Image of the featured animal, the Goat.